 Life insurance riders: quick facts

-- Riders are added extras you can buy separately to your standard policy.
+- Riders are added extras you can buy separately to your standard life insurance policy.
 Adding riders will raise your cost of insurance.

 - The most common riders include wavier of premium rider, accelerated death benefit rider, living benefit rider, and long-term care rider.